Noah-J-Williams/YourCloset-Client/README.md

 ## Features
 A user is greeted by the landing page with two CTAs
-To login to their account or register a new one
+To log in to their account or register a new one

 ![image](https://user-images.githubusercontent.com/103670304/177544629-8412ee71-8eba-4d75-9726-78b7592aa71f.png)